FP Crown LogoFP Crown Logo

 Step 7: Printing and shipping begin.

-The tool also tracks due dates, so once everything tips, it goes to production and then gets shipped either to one group address or individually to each person, depending on what you picked.
+The tool also tracks due dates, so if your group order does tip, it goes to production and then gets shipped either to one group address or individually to each person, depending on what you picked.

 Common Questions & Confusions